What Are Dental Implants?

 Cost of Dental Implants in North York

-What Determines the Cost of Dental Implants?
 Several factors influence the final cost of dental implant surgery, including:

-- Number of Implants Needed – The cost varies depending on whether you need a single implant or a full-arch restoration.
+- Number of Implants Needed: The cost varies depending on whether you need a single implant or a full arch restoration.

-- Type of Restoration – The final restoration may be a crown, bridge, or implant-supported denture, each with different pricing.
+- Type of Restoration: The final restoration may be a crown, bridge, or implant-supported denture, each with different pricing.

-- Bone Density & Grafting – Additional procedures like bone grafting or sinus lifts may be required to ensure implant stability, adding to the overall cost.
+- Bone Density & Grafting: Additional procedures, like bone grafting or sinus lifts, may be required to ensure implant stability, adding to the overall cost.

-- Surgical Complexity – More intricate cases may require specialized techniques and additional time.
+- Surgical Complexity: More intricate cases may require specialized techniques and additional time.

-- Dentist’s Experience & Location – Highly skilled implant specialists may charge more for their expertise and advanced technology.
+- Dentist’s Experience & Location: Highly skilled implant specialists may charge more for their expertise and advanced technology.

 Are There Alternative Solutions for Missing Teeth?